thitta/Python-Metapost/README.md

 This Python package helps developers parse `Metapost` file.

-`Metapost` is a customized `Markdown` format which is meant to support blogs based on local file systems.
-Metapost allows writer append meta on the markdown file, such as `title` for a post; or `on_index` which denotes whether the post should be placed on the index page - in a most human `readable` and `manageable` way.
+Metapost allows meta data to be appended to markdown files, such as `title` for a post; or `on_index` which denotes whether the post should be placed on the index page -- in a most human `readable` and `manageable` way.

-`Metapost` file is devised to support my personal micro blog project [blog.someone.tw](http://blog.someone.tw), in which I can write some stuff on my local markdown files, append meta and publish them via console tools.
-The process is extremely productive since it prevents writer from using unreliable online editors, or spending tons of time on exporting content from source file to HTML.
-With the help of `Metapost`, writing could become very similar to coding.
+# Use Case

+Metapost is meant to help developers efficiently manipulate mock data when building CMS service.
+You can put a bunch of markdown files (with meta info) in a folder, then use `MetaPostReader` to parse them into a list of dictionaries, which can easily be imported into database via ORM modules.

 # How Metapost Works